• Skip to primary navigation

 Sindhi Sai Bhaji is a popular sabzi or dal from the Sindhi Cuisine.
 This is a winter special made with freshly available winter produce.

-This dal is made with spinach and lots of seasonal vegetables that leads a fantastic taste that can’t be achieved any other season.
+This dal is made with spinach and lots of seasonal vegetables that lend a fantastic taste that can’t be achieved any other season.
 This Sai Bhaji is always served with Bhuga Chawara, which means Rice with browned onions.
 Well, you know how this dish came about right!

 Yes, I made this for last month’s AtoZ Biryani, Pulao & Khichdi Festival, where I did Bhuga Chawara for B under 30 Minutes Quick Meals.
-Both the rice and this dish got done under 30 mins as I used a pressure cooker.
+Both the rice and this dish got done in under 30 mins as I used a pressure cooker.

 As per the traditional combination, I also made Aloo Roast.
 Everybody loved the whole combination and we loved the dal with rice and roti as well.
 This is one dal that will surely be done again!